CrowdStrike/falconpy/samples/rtr/README.md

 The examples within this folder focus on leveraging CrowdStrike's Real Time Response API to respond to security events.

 - [Bulk Execute](#bulk-execute-a-command-on-matched-hosts) - Bulk execute a command on multiple hosts that you select by using a search string.
+- [Queued Execute](#bulk-execute-a-command-on-matched-hosts-with-queuing) - Bulk execute a command on multiple hosts that are selected by using a search string or a provided list of host AIDs.
+Execution is queued for offline hosts with request IDs stored to an external file for later result retrieval.
+- [Get RTR result](#get-rtr-result) - Retrieve the results for previously executed RTR batch commands.
 - [Dump Process Memory](pid-dump) - Dumps the memory for a running process on a target system.
 - [My Little RTR](pony) - Retrieve System Information and draws ASCII art.